pacuna/partitionable/README.md

 #### partition_table_exists?(month, year)

-Return true if the partition for that month and year exists.
+Returns true if the partition for that month and year exists.

 ## Installation
 Add this line to your application's Gemfile: